 - Avoid harsh scents such as air fresheners, perfumes, and candles.

 - Avoid toxic cleaning supplies.
-Try making your soaps.
-I love this all-natural Goat's Milk Soap.
+Try making homemade soaps.

 - Avoid toxic cosmetics, shampoos, and skin products.